Effectively Immediately we are not accepting

 - Have an intuitive spirit in order to perform their duties independently when Handler is facing a crisis

-The program’s Coordination Liaison and assigned Trainer teams work to identify and evaluate these unique animals, and then the trainer trains them to recognize and interrupt the behaviors associated with mitigating the Handler’s disability (i.e.., anxiety, panic attacks, and nightmares/flashbacks).
+The program’s Coordination Liaison and assigned Trainer teams to seek to identify and evaluate these unique animals, and then the trainer trains them to recognize and interrupt the behaviors associated with mitigating the Handler’s disability (i.e.., anxiety, panic attacks, and nightmares/flashbacks).
 This team also evaluates both canines and applicants in order to effectively pair a successful WA Team.

 Each Assistance Service Canine (ASC) is trained to a standard and additional training is customized for each WA Team (specific Handler and ASC).
 Guardian Angels for Soldier’s Pet via the Warriors’ Angels program is committed to working together with the assigned Trainer and each WA Team as they learn to work as a team to increase physical, emotional, and social self-sufficiency.